miguelyoobic95/mcfly-semantic-release/README.md

 ```

 Running release will do the following:
 - Bumps version.
-By default, this will publish a patch version, if you want to control the semver option you can pass an optional 'patch', 'minor' or 'major' to the `--type` argument.
+By default, this will publish a patch version, if you want to control the semver option you can pass an optional 'prerelease', 'patch', 'minor' or 'major' to the `--type` argument.
+The prerelease versions will be in the format of `2.3.2-4`.
 - Updates version in files: by default it will only update the root level `package.json`.
 Optionnaly use `--file` to specify file paths or files patterns (globs) that can have their version updated as well.
 Files can be `package.json` files or `config.xml` files
 - Commit the changed files with a standard commit message.
 Default message is `chore(app): Version <version number>`.
 Use `--production` to suffix the commit message with the work `production` (can be later used in CI)
 - Generates changlog based on Angular standard commit messages.